 In determining the realistic capacity for the City's inventory of sites, the City considered land use controls and site improvements and assumed an initial 80 percent adjustment to reflect developable acreage due to on-site improvements, including sidewalks, utility easements, and infrastructure improvements (roadway access, water, sewer, and stormwater).
-All sites are served by or planned to be served by infrastructure, with no constraints identified that would reduce capacity beyond the 80 percent adjustment, including the

-City's current multifamily development standards (e.g., setbacks, building height, parking, density requirements, land use controls, water and wastewater access, and open space requirements).
+All sites are served by or planned to be served by infrastructure, with no constraints identified that would reduce capacity beyond the 80 percent adjustment, including the City's current multifamily development standards (e.g., setbacks, building height, parking, density requirements, land use controls, water and wastewater access, and open space requirements).
 To further determine an appropriate realistic capacity assumption, the City considered and evaluated the project examples to determine approximate density and unit capacity so as to not over-project unit potential.
-After considering the 80 percent adjustment factor, and an average 76 percent buildout of recent project examples (see Table 1N-3), the City decided to assume a conservative 70 percent capacity on all residentially zoned sites in Table 1N-6, Vacant Sites.
+After considering the 80 percent adjustment factor, and an average 66 percent buildout of recent project examples (see Table 1N-4), the City decided to assume a conservative 65 percent capacity on all residentially zoned sites in Table 1N-6, Vacant Sites.
+Though the Cherry Crossings site has a lower realistic capacity percentage than the other projects listed in Table 1N-4, this project indicates that projects that develop lower than the State's default density for affordability can also be developed with affordable units.

-Site 2 in Table 1N-6 contains two five-acre portions of larger parcels.
+Site 2 in Table 1N-6 contains two five-acre portions of larger parcels which are estimated will each develop with approximately two to three acres of housing affordable to lower-income households and approximately two to three acres of housing affordable to moderate-income and above moderate-income households.
 These areas of each of the two adjacent parcels were rezoned to RM-1 with an amended General Plan land use designation of Residential - High Density.
 Though the parcels would not need to develop simultaneously, the RM-1 areas are adjacent and so could present an opportunity for concentrated high-density development.
 For purposes of calculating the realistic capacity, only the portions of these parcels with high-density zoning and land use designation were used.